Updated on: November 1, 2024

 If you really don’t want to invest in a premium antivirus, a free one can be ok, as long as you also make sure to follow the best online safety practices, such as:

-• Use a VPN.
-Even if using a secure network, VPNs provide an extra layer of protection by anonymizing your web traffic.
+- Use a VPN.
+Even if you are using a secure network, VPNs provide an extra layer of protection by anonymizing your web traffic.
 This is great in terms of privacy and also makes it harder for criminals and corporations to learn intimate details about your web usage and personal information.
 Most free VPNs are fairly limited, but there are excellent premium options.

 What Free Windows Antiviruses Should You Avoid?

-• Spybot Search & Destroy.
+- Spybot Search & Destroy.
 I used to really like Spybot Search & Destroy, but these days, it isn’t any good.
 It really feels like a relic from the past.
-The interface is tricky, and it’s hard to install as various features are spread out across different apps.
-What’s more, its malware detection rates are abysmal in 2024.
+First of all, its malware detection rates are abysmal in 2024.
+What’s more, the interface is tricky, and it’s hard to install as various features are spread out across different apps.

-• ClamAV.
+- ClamAV.
 Though it’s a good choice for Linux users, I can’t recommend ClamAV for anyone with a Windows PC.
-It’s light on features and not very intuitive.
+It’s light on features and difficult to use.
 This can become a significant problem as support options for Windows users are quite limited.

 Keep in mind there are lots of other bad free antiviruses out there.
 Some are ineffective, others are simply annoying because they bombard you with ads and bogus messages, while the worst take the “anti” out of “antivirus”, leaving you with plain old malware.
 Just because a product isn’t on this list of free antiviruses to avoid doesn’t mean it’s good.
 Always research a product by reading reviews on trusted websites.
 If there’s little to no information about an antivirus online, it’s probably no good and best avoided.